Morwenn/cpp-sort/doc/sorters.md

     Best        Average     Worst       Memory      Stable      Iterators
     n           n log n     n log n     n           No          Random access n           n log n     n²          n           No          Bidirectional

+**Note:** while the worst-case complexity is n², I don't even know how to reach such a case: the fallback quicksort tends to have its worst-case complexity for patterns and the vergesort layer defeats such patterns.
+Therefore, it *may* be impossible for this sort to have a quadratic behavior.
+If you ever find a way to trigger a quadratic behavior, don't hesitate to report it.

 ## Type-specific sorters